vishaltak/gitlab-development-kit/doc/howto/runner.md

 ## Setting up the Runner

 Run `gitlab-runner register --config <path-to-gdk>/gitlab-runner-config.toml` (as your normal user), and follow the prompts.

+For the "coordinator URL", use `http://localhost:3000/`, or `http://<your custom IP>:3000/` if you are using the special docker executor configuration above.
-Use `http://localhost:3000/` for the coordinator URL, and the `Registration token` as the `gitlab-ci token`.
+For the "gitlab-ci token", use the `Registration token` you noted above.

 The Runner will write its configuration file to `gitlab-runner-config.toml`, which is in GDK's `.gitignore` file.